 how to overcome the overwhelming feeling

 There is no easy answer when it comes to overcoming the overwhelming feeling of quitting your job.
 It can be a daunting decision, and it’s natural to feel a range of emotions in the process.
-However, if you are confident that you are making the right choice for yourself, then it is important to stay focused on your goal and move forward with determination.
+However, if you are confident that you are making the right choice for yourself, then it is essential to stay focused on your goal and move forward with determination.
 Here are a few tips that can help you overcome the fear of quitting:

 Before making any decisions, it is important to take some time to reflect on why you want to quit your job.
 Are you unhappy with your current situation?
 Do you not feel challenged or fulfilled in your role?
 Or are there other factors such as pay or hours that are causing you to consider leaving?
 If you can identify what it is that is driving your desire to quit, then you can work on addressing those issues head-on.
 Maybe there are things that you can change in order to make your current job more satisfying, or maybe there are other opportunities out there that would be a better fit for you.
 The most important thing is to make sure that your reasons for quitting are valid and aligned with what matters most to you

-14. If you plan to start your business find the right audience first
+14. If you plan to start your business, find the right audience first

 15. Don’t be afraid to ask for help when you need it